Zettelkasten-Method/zettelkasten.de/content/posts/2017/1/trello-zettelkasten-implementation.md

 <%= insert_rel_image file: "card-link-get.gif", title: "Search and find any card link", caption: %{Search and find any card link} %>

-Here is an example of using card links to build a table of contents for a topic within your Zettel note archive.
-And since each card link auto-formats to display the card title, I can update a card title and see the change reflected in the table of contents.
+Here is an example of using card links to build a table of contents for a topic within a Zettel note archive.
+Since each card link auto-formats to display the card title, I can update a card title and see the change reflected in the table of contents.
 Click on the image to view the actual Trello card.

 <%= insert_rel_image file: "table-contents.png", title: "A table of contents for a topic", caption: %{A table of contents for a topic}, link: "https://trello.com/c/LxIMsZlz" %>